2016 United States presidential election in Texas: Analysis

 Due to Trump's underperformance with college-educated white voters, Clinton made major gains in the Texas Triangle.
 Clinton scored a 38-point sweep in Travis County, home to the state capital of Austin and the University of Texas at Austin, the best Democratic performance in the county since 1964.
 She became the first Democrat to break 60% of the vote in Dallas County since 1944.
 Furthermore, she outperformed Obama in the minority-heavy counties of Bexar (San Antonio) and Harris County (Houston), shifting his slim victories into double-digit leads.
 In fact, the Presidential vote in Texas' 7th Congressional District, which includes Houston's inner-west suburbs, had the biggest change in margin towards Clinton compared to Obama's 2012 performance outside of Utah, shifting 23 points left.
 Clinton also won suburban Fort Bend County for the first time since Texas native Lyndon B. Johnson in 1964, which was attributed to the county's large immigrant population and negative perception of Trump by female Republican voters.
 While Clinton didn't win heavily college-educated suburban counties such as Denton County, Williamson County, Collin County, or Hays County, her margin of defeat was much narrower than other Democratic presidential nominees.
 Places that had large numbers of young voters in the state were a stronghold for Clinton as well.
 Texas Lieutenant Governor Dan Patrick suggested that Trump's relatively small margin of victory could have been largely due to many moderate Republican voters who had supported Romney in 2012 staying home.
 In an interview conducted the morning after the election, Patrick said in reference to these voters, "Had they turned out, he would've been in the low teens".

-In total, Clinton beat Trump in 27 counties by a total of 883,819 votes, and had the best percentage performance than any other Democrat running statewide.
+In total, Clinton beat Trump in 27 counties by a total of 883,819 votes, and had the best percentage performance of any other Democrat running statewide.
 Conversely, Trump, who won 227 of the state's 254 counties, got the smallest percentage of the vote of all Republicans running in the state.

 As of the 2024 election, this is the most recent election where Frio, Jim Wells, Kenedy, Kleberg, La Salle, Reeves, Val Verde, and Zapata counties have voted Democratic, as rural Hispanic-majority South Texas has trended heavily Republican in the two elections since, and the most recent election where Hays County has voted Republican.